West End Gang: "Kings of Coke"

 Under the leadership of Allan Ross, the West End Gang became involved in even more ambitious international drug schemes.
 While the West End Gang trafficked primarily in hashish and marijuana under Frank Ryan's regime, the gang moved more heavily into cocaine after Ross took control.
 The gang forged a partnership with a Florida-based cell of the Cali Cartel, transporting kilograms of cocaine into Canada via Nashville, Tennessee.
-Ross also formed contacts in the "Golden Triangle" in Southeast Asian and in the "Golden Crescent" nations of Afghanistan, Turkey and Pakistan.
+Ross also formed contacts in the "Golden Triangle" in Southeast Asia and in the "Golden Crescent" nations of Afghanistan, Turkey and Pakistan.
 According to informants, by 1986, cocaine shipments of between 20 and 40 kilograms were being delivered to Montreal every two weeks.
 By 1987, Ross' deals with the Cali Cartel included shipments of up to 200 kilograms being sent to the Netherlands and the United Kingdom.

 On 15 May 1992, Allan Ross was convicted in Gainesville, Florida of conspiring to import and traffic in at least 10,000 kilograms of cocaine and more than 300 tonnes of marijuana between 1975 and 1989, for which he was sentenced to life in prison.
 The following year, he was sentenced to an additional 30 years' imprisonment when he was found guilty in Fort Lauderdale, Florida of conspiring to traffic in cocaine and conspiracy to commit murder.
 After Ross was imprisoned, leadership of the West End Gang was assumed by Gerald "Big Gerry" Matticks.

+30 members and associate of the West End Gang were arrested in Montreal on 17 April 1996 on charges of conspiracy to import, importing, trafficking or possession of narcotics as part of the RCMP investigation Operation Caviar.